seed-run/homepage/_docs/adding-java-projects.md

 title: Adding Java Projects
 ---

-Seed gives you a zero-config way to deploy Serverless Java 8 projects.
-We provide out-of-the-box support for the following ways to build your project:
+Seed gives you a zero-config way to deploy Serverless Java projects.
+We currently support:

+- Java 8
+- Java 11

+Seed also provides out-of-the-box support for the following ways to build your project:

 1. Using [Maven](https://maven.apache.org/what-is-maven.html)
 2. Using [Gradle](https://gradle.org)